lulujordanna/data-structures/week04/README.md

 ## Next Steps

 While this was successful for adding a single table, I struggled with adding multiple tables.
 My next step would be to adjust the code to add the additional tables and parse the new data for the locationGeo table and the future tables.
+After w